callstack/react-native-testing-library/website/docs/UserEvent.md

 This helper simulates user scrolling a host `ScrollView` element.

-This function supports only host `ScrollView` elements, which includes `FlatList` as it renders to a host `ScrolLView` element.
-Passing other element types will result in error.
+This function supports only host `ScrollView` elements, passing other element types will result in error.
+Note that `FlatList` is accepted as it renders to a host `ScrolLView` element, however in the current iteration we focus on base `ScrollView` only.

 Scroll interaction should match host `ScrollView` direction.
 For vertical scroll view (`horizontal={false}`) you should pass only `y` (or `momentumY`) options, for horizontal scroll view (`horizontal={true}`) you should pass only `x` (or `momentumX`) options.